tin-mob/aweye/README.md

 *	Red: Too late!

-A thing to note is that using the webcam to determine if you are there is not always right.
+A thing to note is that using the webcam to determine if you are there means it's not always right.
 Therefore, it takes a few tries before it changes state, to be certain that it is not a fluke.

 Anyway, you will [soon](github.com/tin-mob/aweye/issues) be able to hover over everything to see what it does.